stefan-hoeck/idris2-tutorial/src/Tutorial/Folds.md

 the list from left to right (head to tail), collapsing (or *folding*) the list until just a single value remains.
-This new value might still be a list or other container type, but the original list has be consumed from head to tail.
+This new value might still be a list or other container type, but the original list has been consumed from head to tail.
 Note how `leftFold` is tail recursive, and therefore all functions implemented in terms of `leftFold` are tail recursive (and thus, stack safe!) as well.